FlorenciaC94/Password-Generator/README.md

 # Installation

-To look at the improvements, comments, and contribute changes you can acces GitLab's Web Editor.
-Follow these instructions to do so: ("https://docs.gitlab.com/ee/user/project/repository/web_editor.html#tips") When accessing the project's repository, you will be able to see the files in this project including the HTML, CSS, and JavaScript documents.
+To look at the improvements, comments, and contribute changes you can acces GitHub's Web Editor.
+Follow these instructions to do so: ("https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository") When accessing the project's repository, you will be able to see the files in this project including the HTML, CSS, and JavaScript documents.

 # Credits
 https://www.theamplituhedron.com/projects/JavaScript-Random-Password-Generator/